joestubbs/coe379l-fa25/docs/unit01/class_intro.rst

 **Artificial Intelligence**

 The creation of artificial intelligence tools for widespread use is an exciting innovation.
+These tools have both appropriate and inappropriate uses in classwork just as in the "real world".
+Learning how best to use these tools is very important.
+At the same time, learning foundational concepts and ideas remains essential, not least of which because AI tools are fallible, and often times, identifying their mistakes requires expertise.

-These tools have both appropriate and inappropriate uses in classwork.
-The use of artificial intelligence tools (such as ChatGPT) in this class shall be permitted on a limited basis.
-You will be informed as to the assignments for which AI may be utilized.
-We ask that you do not use AI writing tools on any assignment and that you do not use AI tools to write code for you.
+For these reasons, the use of artificial intelligence tools in this class shall be permitted but with some limits.
+On each assignment, you will be informed exactly how AI may be utilized.
+In general, we will ask that you do not use AI tools for any written portions of assignments (e.g., the written reports that are required for the projects).
 Learning to write is an important skill in life.
+On the other hand, using AI tools to help you debug code, brainstorm ideas for projects, or study for an exam are excellent uses.
+We highly recommend you use the `UT AI Hub <https://tech.utexas.edu/initiatives/artificial-intelligence>`_ for pre-approved tools, specifically:

+* UT Spark: UT's all-in-one AI platform, available for free to all current faculty, staff and students.
+* UT Sage:  A safe, secure AI-powered tutor endorsed for use in UT classrooms.

+For each project, we will require a separate "AI Usage" Document that will specify all use of AI that led to any code used in the project.
+The AI Usage document will be similar to a bibliography, with each entry including:

+ 1. The prompt used to generate the AI response.
+ 2. The AI response used in the project.

+Within the code (e.g., Jupyter notebook file), we'll ask that you reference the AI Usage entry number next to the location where the code was added (similar to a bibliography).

-Whenever AI tools are used, they should be used with caution and proper citation, as the use of AI should be properly attributed.
-Using AI tools without my permission or authorization, or failing to properly cite AI even where permitted, shall constitute a violation of UT Austin’s Institutional Rules on academic integrity.
+Note that using AI tools without my permission or authorization, or failing to properly cite AI even where permitted, shall constitute a violation of UT Austin’s Institutional Rules on academic integrity.

+Note also that you will still need to master fundamental concepts as these will be tested on the exam.

 Software Design for Responsible Intelligent Systems